-The following table sets forth the number of shares owned by each of the selling stockholders.
-All information contained in the table below is based upon their beneficial ownership as of June 26, 2000.
+The following table sets forth the number of shares of our Class A Common Stock owned by each of the selling stockholders.
+All information contained in the table below is based upon their beneficial ownership as of September 7, 2000.
 We are not able to estimate the number of shares that will be held by the selling stockholders after completion of this offering because the selling stockholders may offer all or some of the shares and because there currently are no agreements, arrangements or understandings with respect to the sale of any of the shares.